Uncovering Social Network Activity Using Joint User and Topic Interaction: Experiments

 \subsection{Competitors and evaluation measures}

 We consider as competitors the {Independent Cascades} (\IC) model \cite{deLearningForecastingOpinion2016, iwataDiscoveringLatentInfluence2013,lindermanDiscoveringLatentNetwork2014}, and the {Correlated Cascades} (\CC) model \cite{zarezadeCorrelatedCascadesCompete2017}.
 We also include the linear variant presented earlier, \MIClin.
-As discussed in \Sec{sec:model-def} (see also \Tab{tab:boltzman-regimes}), all compared models can be mapped to special cases of \MIC, therefore, the results that follow can be also analyzed from an ablation study viewpoint for \MIC's features.
-Moreover, treating them as \MIC cases conveniently allowed us to perform the simulation of all models using the same code implementation\footnote{The implementation for \MIC and all the competitors will be made publicly available.}\footnote{Although relevant, we do not include the {Competing Products} model \cite{valeraModelingAdoptionUsage2015} as it has been shown that it is clearly outperformed by the former competitors.
-Note also that our results can be put in perspective to the slightly different context of opinion formation, as for $\Nc=2$ cascades, the SLANT model \cite{deLearningForecastingOpinion2016} with binary opinion values is analogous to the \IC model.}.
+As discussed in \Sec{sec:model-def} (see also \Tab{tab:boltzmann-regimes}), all compared models can be mapped to special cases of \MIC, therefore, the results that follow can be also analyzed from an ablation study viewpoint for \MIC's features.
+Moreover, treating them as \MIC cases conveniently allowed us to perform the simulation of all models using the same code implementation\footnote{Implementation available at: \url{https://github.com/gas-abel/MIC}}\footnote{We do not include the {Competing Products} model \cite{valeraModelingAdoptionUsage2015} as it has been shown that it is clearly outperformed by the former competitors.
+Moreover, our results can be put in perspective to the slightly different context of opinion formation, as for $\Nc=2$ cascades, the SLANT model \cite{deLearningForecastingOpinion2016} with binary opinion values is analogous to the \IC model.}.